 - You may need to add the sweet potatoes to the food processor in batches if it doesn’t fit them all at once.
 I added half the cooked sweet potatoes, blended them and then added the other half and blended them until smooth and then added the remaining ingredients.

-- Adjust the flavours of this dish according to your preferences.
+- Adjust the flavors of this dish according to your preferences.
 I recommend tasting the mixture after blending it in the food processor.
-Add more maple syrup if you want it sweeter, more coconut milk to make it creamier or more cinnamon, vanilla, salt and pepper to incorporate more flavour.
+Add more maple syrup if you want it sweeter, more coconut milk to make it creamier or more cinnamon, vanilla, salt and pepper to incorporate more flavor.

 - If you want the pecans to have a sweeter taste, mix them in a small bowl with about one teaspoon of maple syrup before placing on top of sweet potato mixture for maple glazed pecans.